nisalpadukka/ToyRobot/README.md

 * There are no other obstructions on the table surface.

-* TThe robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
-Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.
+* The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.

+* Any movement that would result in the robot falling from the table must be prevented, however further valid movement commands must still be allowed.

 ## Requirements